mukadr/ghostfs/README.md

 Steganographic filesystem

-A simple filesystem to play with different steganographic techniques.
+A simple filesystem to play with steganographic techniques.
-Currently it only supports non compressed WAVE files under PCM format.
+Currently it only supports non compressed WAVE and BMP files.

 ##Build instructions
 ####Install FUSE